torddey/alx-airbnb-database/database-adv-script/README.md

     Write a query to find all properties where the average rating is greater than 4.0 using a subquery.

     Write a correlated subquery to find users who have made more than 3 bookings.

+2. Apply Aggregations and Window Functions
+    Objective: Use SQL aggregation and window functions to analyze data.

+    Instructions:

+    Write a query to find the total number of bookings made by each user, using the COUNT function and GROUP BY clause.

+    Use a window function (ROW_NUMBER, RANK) to rank properties based on the total number of bookings they have received.